Gostan Zarian: Early years

 Zarian then moved to Constantinople, which was then the most important cultural center of the Armenian diaspora, though he often travelled between Venice and Constantinople.
 During such a trip, when leaving Constantinople on the ship S.S.
-Montenegro in 1912, he met his future wife Takuhi (Rachel) Shahnazarian and married her on in Venice on December 4, 1912 before returning to Constantinople with her two months later.
+Montenegro in 1912, he met his future wife Takuhi (Rachel) Shahnazarian and married her in Venice on December 4, 1912 before returning to Constantinople with her two months later.
 In 1914, together with Daniel Varoujan, Hagop Oshagan, Kegham Parseghian, and Aharon Dadourian, he founded the literary periodical Mehian, which means pagan temple in Armenian.
 This constellation of young firebrands became known as the Mehian writers, and like their contemporaries in Europe—the French surrealists, Italian futurists, and German expressionists—they defied the establishment, fighting against ossified traditions and preparing the way for the new.
 "In distant cities people argued and fought around our ideas," wrote Zarian, "ignorant school principals had banned our periodical.
 Well-known scholars looked upon us with suspicion.
 They hated us but did not dare to say anything openly.
 We were close to victory..."
 The tone of the publications in Mehian was politically, aesthetically and religiously radical, with a strong influence from German philology—with Zarian specifically advocating an anti-Semitic idea that was present in many of his later works of fiction: that Armenians were an Aryan people who needed to overcome the Semite within themselves.

 A year later, the Young Turk government decided to exterminate the entire Armenian population of Turkey.
-The Armenian genocide that followed claimed 1–1.5 million victims, among them 200 of the ablest Armenian poets and authors, including two of the Mehian writers, Varoujan and Parseghian.
+The Armenian genocide that followed claimed 1–1.5 million victims, among them 200 of the most prominent Armenian poets and authors, including two of the Mehian writers, Varoujan and Parseghian.
 Zarian was able to escape to Bulgaria before the closing of the borders in November 1914, and then to Italy, establishing himself in Rome and later in Florence.

 In 1919, as a special correspondent to an Italian newspaper, he was sent to the Middle East and Armenia.
 He returned to Constantinople in late 1921 and there, together with Vahan Tekeyan, Hagop Oshagan, Schahan Berberian, and Kegham Kavafian, he founded another literary periodical, Partsravank (Monastery-on-a-Hill), in 1922.
 He also published a second book of poems, The Crown of Days (Istanbul, 1922).